ben0724-ACE/ben0724-ace.github.io/README.md

 - **Modern UI**: Adopts a card-based design, concise and aesthetic
 - **Animation Effects**: Uses GSAP for smooth scroll animations and interactive effects
 - **Font Optimization**: Global font size adjustment to improve content readability and visual appeal
+- **Color Palette Refinement**: Adjusted text colors for better readability and visual harmony in both light and dark modes.

 ### 🧭 Navigation
 - **Fixed Navigation Bar**: Top fixed navigation for quick jumps to sections
 - **Smooth Scrolling**: Clicking navigation items scrolls smoothly to the corresponding area
 - **Active State**: The currently viewed section is highlighted in the navigation
+- **Quick Index Navigation**: Added a fixed left-side navigation for quick access to main content sections, with active state highlighting.

 ### 📱 Interactive Experience
 - **Preloader Animation**: Displays a loading animation when the page loads